Barrister Parvateesam (film)

-Barrister Parvateesam is a 1940 Telugu comedy-drama film directed by H. M. Reddy.
-It is based on the Telugu novel Barrister Parvateesam (1924) written by Mokkapati Narasimha Sastry.
+Barrister Parvateesam is a 1940 Indian Telugu-language comedy drama film directed by H. M. Reddy.
+It is based on the Telugu novel of the same name (1924) written by Mokkapati Narasimha Sastry.

 Casting

 The title role of Parvateesam is played by Lanka Satyam.
 This was his second film.
 His first was Amma, directed by Niranjan Pal.
 He worked as assistant to director R. Prakash.
 G. Varalakshmi got the female lead role unexpectedly.
 Director Prakash saw her, when she was acting in the stage play Sakkubai in Rajahmundry, called her for a make-up test, and gave her the role of wife of Parvateesam.
 She was 12 years old.
 She sang two songs in the film.
 Kasturi Sivarao did two roles as a dentist and a rickshaw puller.